lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

 For a VGT setup, you would load eight experimental recordings from eight speakers, with four speakers providing a recording in one language variety, and the other four speakers providing a recording in the other language variety.

-What to do with the four fillers are left up to the researcher.
+What to do with the four fillers is left up to you.
 For instance, in an MGT setup, continuity with experimental stimuli may be preferred, so the four fillers could be recorded by two speakers, with both speakers providing a recording in each language variety.

 The practice guise is presented first during an AGT and allows the participant to familiarise themselves with an AGT without testing experimental stimuli.
 Practice stimulus design is decided by the researcher, for instance, you may wish to produce a recording of yourself talking about a neutral topic for the same length as the experimental and filler recordings.

-Sounds files must be labelled appropriately in order for the AGT to execute the audio correctly.
-The audio recording for the practice guise must be named “practice.mp3”; audio files for fillers must be named beginning with “f”  plus the number of the filler (i.e., );
+Sound files must be labelled appropriately in order for the AGT to execute the audio correctly.
+The audio recording for the practice guise ***must*** be named “practice.mp3”; audio files for fillers ***must*** be named beginning with “f”  plus the number of the filler (i.e., f1.mp3 to f4.mp3);
-and experimental guises must be marked “s” plus number to denote your speaker, then underscored before either “maj” or “rml” denoting the language variety.

-These are labels that must be assigned on the file names relating to the respective language varieties of AGT recordings.
-It is the researcher’s decision which language they assign the “maj” label to, and which language they assign the “rml” label to.
+and experimental guises ***must*** be marked “s” plus number to denote your speaker, then underscored before either “maj” or “rml” to mark the different language varieties (see figure 48 for examples).
+These labels must be assigned ***consistently*** to the file names, but it does not matter which variety you choose to label "maj" and which "rml" (though if working with a majority language and a regional/minority language it may help analysis if you use "maj" for majority and "rml" for minority language).
+What matters for app functionality is that you assign the “maj” label to one language/variety and the “rml” label to the other, keeping it consistent throughout your set-up.

-Language variety should be consistent for all speaker recordings.
-In the example below in Figure 26, :file:`“maj”` should indicate Chinese recordings and :file:`“rml”` should indicate English recordings **consistently**.
+In the example below in Figure 26, :file:`“maj”` indicates Chinese recordings and :file:`“rml”` indicates English recordings.
+Do note that this is done **consistently** for all recordings.

 .. warning::
       File names are **case-sensitive** and **must** be written identically to how they appear here in order for the AGT to function.